moonwatcher/somatic/analysis.md

 8. Annotate *hybrid* samples.
 Does than mean more than 1, non overlapping, **DH** matches?

+9. Identify CDR3.
+Scan V region backwards for Cycstine.
+Scan J region for **TGG GG** in frame.

-9. Annotate palindromic sequences on the ends of genes.
+10. Annotate palindromic sequences on the ends of genes.